dapperdivers/nissan-hardbody-rfid/README.md

 Contributions are welcome!
 Areas where help is especially appreciated:

+- Implementing any of the features from the roadmap
 - Testing WiFi/BLE features
 - Web dashboard development
 - Mobile app development (iOS/Android)